-Health education can be considered a tool of unquestionable quality for health promotion, traditionally related to two separate concepts - health and education - which was initially understood only as transmission of information aimed at improving individuals' quality of life.1
+Health education can be considered a tool of unquestionable quality for health promotion, traditionally related to two separate concepts - health and education - which was initially understood only as transmission of information aimed at improving individuals' quality of life.
 Currently, in Brazil, there are some barriers to the creation of a health promoting culture, and it is essential that actions aimed at education are carried out to rescue the subjects' autonomy, and to empower them to choose habits and behaviors that are more favorable to their conditions.
 To carry out these actions, with the objective of promoting positive health, it cannot be considered only as an educational action, merely the transmission of information.
-The context of such action must be considered, combining educational and environmental practices, relating communication, education and qualified listening, and bringing the student as an active subject in this process.1 In this context, the concepts of health promotion and health education are intertwined and are understood as processes that involve the participation of the whole population, and not only of people with most risk of illness.2 Health education has to be considered as a multifaceted activity, a means of building knowledge in a shared way, where the representations of the subjects' experiences and practices support the interventions that can influence their quality of life.
-Educators and pupils, in a conjectural harmony, make subjects active and participative in this process, and able to take on significant roles in actions that really favor changes in the population's quality of life.3 Understanding the concept of comprehensive healthcare involves understanding health education as a knowledge production strategy that promotes changes in the population's health-disease process, whether individually or collectively, reforming or empowering the concept and principle of autonomy and emancipation, allowing the individual to have a clearer view of their own care, and of their family and community.
-For this, an articulation between historical and socio-political concepts is essential, contributing to social transformation.2 subjects' autonomy in the face of their choices and knowledge about the advantages and disadvantages of those choices.1
+The context of such action must be considered, combining educational and environmental practices, relating communication, education and qualified listening, and bringing the student as an active subject in this process.
+In this context, the concepts of health promotion and health education are intertwined and are understood as processes that involve the participation of the whole population, and not only of people with most risk of illness.
+Health education has to be considered as a multifaceted activity, a means of building knowledge in a shared way, where the representations of the subjects' experiences and practices support the interventions that can influence their quality of life.
+Educators and pupils, in a conjectural harmony, make subjects active and participative in this process, and able to take on significant roles in actions that really favor changes in the population's quality of life.
+Understanding the concept of comprehensive healthcare involves understanding health education as a knowledge production strategy that promotes changes in the population's health-disease process, whether individually or collectively, reforming or empowering the concept and principle of autonomy and emancipation, allowing the individual to have a clearer view of their own care, and of their family and community.
+For this, an articulation between historical and sociopolitical concepts is essential, contributing to social transformation.
+Empowerment promotes greater interaction between the individual and his/her health, where educational actions must provide tools that support the population in making conscious decisions related to their health, rescuing the subjects' autonomy in the face of their choices and knowledge about the advantages and disadvantages of those choices.
+Alves proposes that primary care is reiterated in the literature as a favorable setting for the development of educational health actions, justified by the proximity of these services to the population, and the emphasis on practices aimed at promotion and prevention.
+It is also related to the functions of a primary care physician, who is a communicator and health educator.
+Having this scenario, the present study had as a research question: "What is the Physician's role in health education in primary care?".
+To seek the answer, the investigation of the physician's role in health education in primary care was established as the objective.